wesselgrift/sv-starter/README.md

 - **Add more pages** under `src/routes/app/...`; the `+layout` already provides auth context.
 - **Add shadcn-svelte components** with `npx shadcn-svelte@latest add <component>` (respects `components.json` aliases).
-- **Ship your UI kit** by exporting components via `src/lib/index.ts` and running `npm run prepack`.
-- **Integrate additional providers** by wiring new Firebase OAuth providers into `src/lib/firebase/auth.ts` and extending the existing button patterns.

 ## Deployment

 The project currently uses `@sveltejs/adapter-auto`.
 Choose an adapter that matches your hosting target (`adapter-node`, `adapter-vercel`, `adapter-cloudflare`, etc.) before deploying.
 Ensure `FIREBASE_PRIVATE_KEY` and the other secrets are configured in your hosting environment, and that cookies remain HTTPS-only in production.

----

-Questions, ideas, or missing context?
-Open an issue or ping the maintainer so the next dev has an even smoother onboarding experience.